 There was one paragraph in the script which said they sat down to play chess.
 I’d worked with the author, and it was his first film.
 And I think the phrase he used was “chess with sex.”
 And since it was the only physical contact of the two characters, I became involved with the scene and felt that it should – well, I wanted to film the longest kiss in screen history.
 I thought this one physical thing should tell everything about that aspect of their relationship, so that I wouldn’t have to deal with it anymore.
 So we ended up spending three days shooting a kiss.
 I must say it was a marvelous inspiration from the cameraman.
 [Haskell] Wexler and I devised all sorts of things to keep the scene going and build it cinematically.

 Crown effectively adds color to what would otherwise be considered a conservative business suit, making it appropriate for both the office and an after hours date.

-- Dark gray gabardine three-piece suit, consisting of:
+- Dark gray wool three-piece suit, consisting of: